OneideLuizSchneider/ansible/README.md

 Ansible is an open-source software provisioning, configuration management, and application-deployment tool.
 It's easy to use and runs in most of the OS.

-And in this repo we got some usefull tips, that you can use to provisioning your infrastructure with Ansible.
+And in this repo we got some useful tips, that you can use to provisioning your infrastructure with Ansible.

 In the folder run the command below:
 ```